enthought/pyface/docs/source/timer.rst

 application shutting down).

-Rather than controlling the active state of the timer explicitly, the number of performances can be controlled either via setting the :py:attr:`~pyface.timer.timer.PyfaceTimer.repeat` trait to an explicit number of times to repeat and/or setting the :py:attr:`~pyface.timer.timer.PyfaceTimer.expire` trait to a maximum number of
+Rather than controlling the active state of the timer explicitly, the number of invocations of the :py:meth:`~pyface.timer.timer.PyfaceTimer.perfom` method can be controlled either via setting the :py:attr:`~pyface.timer.timer.PyfaceTimer.repeat` trait to an explicit number of times to repeat and/or setting the :py:attr:`~pyface.timer.timer.PyfaceTimer.expire` trait to a maximum number of